 Classroom Resources: Media Literacy

-- Twitter chat on 11/9 at 7pm ET: How can the journalists of today help the historians of tomorrow?
+- Twitter chat: How can the journalists of today help the historians of tomorrow?
 (PBS Student Reporting Labs)

-- Webinar on 11/10 at 7pm ET: How to Teach Post-Election and Work Towards Unity (PBS NewsHour Extra)
+- Webinar: How to Teach Post-Election and Work Towards Unity (PBS NewsHour Extra)

 Articles & blog posts